LV284NET/.Net/EasyTravelWeb/EasyTravelWeb.md

 ##### Summary

-Checks if the first name is valid
+Checks if the first name is valid.

 ##### Returns

-bool
+True if the first name is valid, otherwise - false.

 ##### Parameters